*For Sale* Guitars Accessories Etcetera Links Books Forums Contact Home

-Rowe Industries, Toledo, OH manufactured DeArmond brand pickups for a variety of different stringed instruments from the 1930's to the 1960's.
-For our purposes here we will discuss the models made for amplifying acoustic archtop guitars.
+Rowe Industries, Toledo, OH manufactured DeArmond brand pickups for a variety of different stringed instruments from the 1930's through the 1960's.
+For our purposes here we will discuss the models made specifically for amplifying acoustic archtop guitars.

-The intention of these pickups, or "guitar microphones", as the packaging referred to them, was to allow an acoustic guitar to be amplified without disturbing the acoustic tone of the instrument by permanently installing the pickup.
+The intention of these pickups or "guitar microphones", as the packaging referred to them, was to allow an acoustic guitar to be amplified without disturbing the acoustic tone of the instrument by permanently installing the pickup into the solid wood top of the guitar.
 Flat top guitars (Spanish or western guitars with center oval soundholes) were easy to attach a pickup to but the f-holes of an archtop are not located under the strings so a more ingenious method was necessary.
 DeArmonds were available with two different methods for attaching to the archtop; the neck rod, or string clamp and bracket (aka "monkey on a stick").

 The neck rod attached to the neck of the guitar with two small screws while the string clamp (sometimes called the pressure rod) attached to all 6 strings on the lower side of the bridge.